For SEOs, content strategists, and agencies who need a structured content plan

 It defines which pages to build, how they relate to each other, which ones are hubs, which are sections, and how they should link — before you write a single word.

 The editor turns that blueprint into a machine-readable graph with URLs, hierarchy, entity data, and a full internal linking plan.
+The companion Concept mode maps the entity relationships and semantic connections that establish subject-matter authority.

 Topical Map Editor — quick look